India to expand vaccinations but supplies tight, imports delayed

 Imports from Russia have also been delayed.
-India could start receiving the Sputnik V vaccine only by end-May, its local distributor Dr. Reddy's Laboratories (REDY.NS) told Reuters, at least a month later than New Delhi had expected. read more
+India could start receiving the Sputnik V vaccine only by end-May, its local distributor Dr. Reddy’s Laboratories told Reuters, at least a month later than New Delhi had expected.

 That could lead to chaos at inoculation centres - and possibly help the virus spread further - as people horrified by COVID-19 patients’ struggle for hospital beds and medical oxygen rush to seek immunity, government officials warn privately.